vuejs/docs/src/guide/composition-api-introduction.md

 }
 ```

-And then do the same to the searching functionality:
+And then the searching functionality:

 ```js
 // src/composables/useRepositoryNameSearch.js